davidbrochart/tscat-crdt/docs/usage.md

 ### High-level API

-A higher-level API is also provided, which is more suitable to an interactive workflow that can be done in Jupyter or a Python REPL.
-Notice the top-level `await`, that work out-of-the-box in Jupyter, but a Python REPL would have to be launched with `python -m asyncio`.
+A higher-level API is also provided, which is more suitable for an interactive workflow that can be done in Jupyter or a Python REPL.
+Notice the top-level `await`s, that work out-of-the-box in Jupyter, but not in a classic Python REPL.
+Instead, an async Python REPL would have to be used (`python -m asyncio`).

 ```py
 from cocat import (